 If you will forgive me the use of obscure technical fact check jargon — it’s a load of old cobblers.

-When nearly 70,000 people sign a petition on Change.org to rename our currency the Dollarydoo yet not one can get up a petition for multi-partner marriage, I think that says something.
+70,000 people signed a petition on Change.org to rename our currency the Dollarydoo yet not one can get up a petition for multi-partner marriage.
+That probably says something.

-You would think the argument would have been retired after the Vietnam War saw 521 Australians killed.
+You would think the slippery slope argument would have been retired after the Vietnam War.

-They were stopping the communist takeover of South Vietnam as world domination would follow.
+America and its allies fought to stop a communist takeover of South Vietnam because world domination would surely follow.

-But the use of the strategy predates even last century.
+But the use of the strategy predates even the last century.

-In 1896, the South Australian Register in Bernardi’s home state applied the argument against legislation to ban opium.
+In 1896, the South Australian Register in Bernardi’s home state applied the slippery slope argument against legislation to ban opium.

-Stating that after opium, “all that will be remain to be done will be… to expel drink and tobacco as well.”
+It stated that after the banning of opium, “all that will be remain to be done will be… to expel drink and tobacco as well.”

-Well, they still drink in South Australia and they still smoke cigarettes.
+Well, people still drink in South Australia and they still smoke cigarettes.

-I’ll be bernardied if I’m going to spend my day listing the thousands of BS arguments.
+I’ll be bernardied if I’m going to spend my day listing the thousands of BS historic slippery slope arguments.

-Nevertheless, in fairness to Cory Bernardi, I will finish with the one example in Australian history when a predicted slippery slope was proven accurate.
+Nevertheless, in fairness to Cory Bernardi, I will finish with the one example in Australian history when a predicted slippery slope actually came to pass.